 The Metropolitan Vacuum Cleaner Co.
 “American Dream” story began in 1939, launching several products over the decades, leading to a dedicated line of vacuum cleaners for car use, starting in 2008.

 The Vac N Blo® models come with an abundance of tools for complete car detailing.
 And as the name suggest, they vacuum and have a blower port.

 Lindsay Manufacturing, Inc. (LMI), parent company name for VacuMaid, is one of the leading manufacturers of central vacuum systems worldwide and offers a dedicated garage vacuum that’s available in two models, GV and the GVPRO.
-Both are identical in nearly every way, with the GVPRO having a stronger and more industrial motor.
+Both are identical in nearly every way, with the GVPRO having a stronger motor.